splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/performance.rst

 Reduce manual instrumentation to a minimum
 ----------------------------------------------------------------

 Manual instrumentation might introduce inefficiencies that increase agent overhead.
-For example, <...>
+For example, creating spans in a tight loop might end up producing millions of spans, severely taxing the host.

 Provision adequate resources
 ----------------------------------------------------------------